ashmi227/first-repo/README.md

 # first-repo
-This is my first github repostory.
+This is my first github repository.
 - Ashmi khan